WebAssembly/design/FutureFeatures.md

 `minnum` and `maxnum` operations would treat `-0.0` as being effectively less than `0.0`.

-Note that some operations, like fma, may not be available or may not perform well on all platforms.
+Note that some operations, like `fma`, may not be available or may not perform well on all platforms.
 These should be guarded by [feature tests](FeatureTest.md) so that if available, they behave consistently.